When to prune limelight hydrangeas – and expert trimming tips for fantastic blooms

 (Image credit: Getty Images/Valentyna Tymchenko)

 As a general rule, any time you prune hydrangeas - which includes deadheading hydrangeas - you should use clean and sharp garden tools.
 This includes pruning shears and loppers that should be sanitized both before and after use.
 This can be done with a simple sanitizing spray, available at Amazon or in stores.
-As well as sharp tools ensuring you make clean cuts, which the shrub will find easier to heal, clean tools reduce the risk of spreading diseases around the garden.
+As well as sharp tools ensure you make clean cuts, which the shrub will find easier to heal, clean garden tools reduce the risk of spreading diseases around the garden.

 It is often recommended to not cut off too much when pruning limelight hydrangeas.
-Best practice is to remember the one-third pruning rule and not remove lots more than a third of the growth to keep the plant healthy and productive.
-Limelight hydrangeas should be cut back by around one-third, to a maximum one-half, of their growth.
+The best practice is to remember the one-third pruning rule and not remove lots more than a third of the growth to keep the plant healthy and productive.
+Limelight hydrangeas should be cut back by around one-third, to a maximum of one-half, of their growth.
 Removing this much growth will leave a strong frame of older wood that can support the new flowering growth that will appear this year.

 The issue often can be that being overzealous and pruning excessively can actually reduce flowering, as the shrub will be stressed.
 This can mean it puts out lots of weak growth, rather than strong new branches to carry this year’s blooms - poor pruning can be a reason why a hydrangea is not blooming